Devolutions/doc/docs/en/kb/z-parking/android-import-xml-data-source.md

 We suggest using a {{ en.DOD }} data source to import an XML data source from Windows to Android instead of importing an XML data source directly.
 The {{ en.DOD }} is free and can be synchronized across all your devices.

-## Overwriting an existing xml data source
+## Overwriting an existing XML data source

 1. In the Data Source menu tap on ***Data Sources*** Select the data source to overwrite and in the Entry menu select ***Edit***.
 ![!!KB2040.png](https://webdevolutions.azureedge.net/docs/en/kb/KB2040.png)